Breaking Down the Types of Influencers

 That status of an influencer is defined by the quality and the quantity of their following on social media.
 However, with the abundance of social media platforms available today, influencers have a variety of channels at their disposal to disseminate content and reach their followers.
 So let’s start by breaking down influencers by channel and the type of content shared on each.

 First, let’s hit on one of the most popular social networks worldwide – Instagram.
-What started out as a photo sharing app (photos still take up most of the content shared), has now entered the video streaming world with IGTV, and Instagram Stories.
+What started out as a photo sharing app (photos still take up most of the content shared), has now entered the video streaming world with IGTV, and Instagram Stories, allowing Instagram influencers to share different types of content.
 The video sharing options do have limits: Instagram Stories are limited to 15 seconds (feed video posts can be up to 60 seconds) and IGTV video can be up to one hour long.
-The combination of both photo and video sharing features on Instagram give influencers the option to share content in different forms.
+The combination of both photo and video sharing features on this social media app gives Instagram influencers the option to share content in different forms.

 The video-sharing channel, YouTube, offers a wide-variety of video content.
 From live streams to video blogging and tutorials (“how-to” videos), YouTube provides a platform for influencers to reach a large audience in either short or long form video.
 Looking for an influencer who can use your product live or show how it works?
-YouTube should be your choice.
+YouTube should be your choice when creating an influencer campaign on a social media platform.

 Facebook is used as a platform to share various types of content.
 Influencers can share their blog or Instagram content, video content, image content and more.
-Facebook users are willing and able to interact with content in all forms – and influencers can use this to their advantage.
+Facebook users are willing and able to interact with content in all forms – and influencers can use this to their advantage when trying to reach a target audience.
 The same goes for a brand trying to reach a broad audience – Facebook can work really well here.

 Another channel used often by Influencers is the blog.
 Creating their own brand via a blog or website can be an effective way to reach an audience.
 Food and lifestyle bloggers can be found sharing healthy 10 minute recipes, parenting advice, or storytelling about their travels to picturesque locations around the globe.
 Typically, they also have an audience on another channel, such as how-to video on YouTube of the recipe that was posted on their blog, a link from their parenting blog on Facebook, or sharing that amazing waterfall picture on Instagram.